Why Recovery Is Becoming More Important Than Performance

 Recovery Is Not About Doing Less.
 It Is About Sustaining More.

-In reality, recovery is what makes long-term consistency possible.
+Recovery is what makes long-term consistency possible.

 Professional athletes understand this.